reviczky/northumbria/modules/security/report.md

 \blank[line]

-The following process will make up the threat model: (3.1) Identifying the assets, (3.2) threats and (3.3) attack trees leading to the (3.4) prioritasation of the threats. \par
+The following process will make up the threat model: (3.1) Identifying the assets, (3.2) threats and (3.3) attack trees leading to the (3.4) prioritisation of the threats. \par

 ## Assets

 The two biggest category of assets for the retail business (Fenwick Inc.) that needs to be protected are: \par

-* the inventory of products \crlf \it this includes the home and decorative, grocery, clothes and electronical products from both self-produced and 3rd party suppliers \tf
+* The inventory of products \crlf \it this includes the home and decorative, grocery, clothes and electronic products from both self-produced and 3rd party suppliers \tf
-* customer data \crlf \it the database of sensitive customer data including business intelligence on demand and purchasing habbits (loyality card data) \tf
+* Customer data \crlf \it the database of sensitive customer data including business intelligence on demand and purchasing habits (loyalty card data) \tf

 The effective design of the IT system which is indeed essential to business will be covered in chapter 4 and hence will be excluded from the asset identification. \par

 ## Threats

-The threat modeling will be undertaken with the STRIDE methodology (Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, Elevation of Privilege) as described on page 69 \cite[leblanc2002writing] and then categorised through a threat list. \par
+The threat modelling will be undertaken with the STRIDE methodology (Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, Elevation of Privilege) as described on page 69 \cite[leblanc2002writing] and then categorised through a threat list. \par

 \blank[line]

-This will be followed by the counterpart methodology DREAD for risk prioritasation, see chapter 3.4, in favour of other threat aggregation models like Trike or OCTAVE. \par
+This will be followed by the counterpart methodology DREAD for risk prioritisation, see chapter 3.4, in favour of other threat aggregation models like Trike or OCTAVE. \par

 \blank[line]

-It is important to differenciate between internal and exteral threats, that are inside or outside the premises of the physical perimeter of the company. \par
+It is important to differentiate between internal and external threats, that are inside or outside the premises of the physical perimeter of the company. \par

 \blank[line]

-The physical security aspects are project-idependent, as they would apply to the entire enterprise for business continuity, however, they are essential for the bespoke solution design as short range technologies (like RFID) are only vulnerable when physical access is granted. \par
+The physical security aspects are project-independent, as they would apply to the entire enterprise for business continuity, however, they are essential for the bespoke solution design as short range technologies (like RFID) are only vulnerable when physical access is granted. \par

 \blank[line]